hotpeppersec/cloudlab/docs/_source/01_setup.rst

 .. [pull requests]: https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request
 .. [branching]: https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/managing-branches

-The examples in this book have been tested on Linux and Windows hosts running the latest version of Docker.
+The examples in this book have been tested on Linux running the latest version of Docker.

 Let's take a look at some of the other foundational environmental elements we need in place to be successful.